forter/storm-data-contracts/README.md

 **output**

 The bolt emits a pair tuple (such as [id, data]).
-The second item of the pair is of type `ValidContract<MyBoltOutput>`
+The second item of the pair is a MyBoltOutput`

+This behavior can be modified by overriding the BaseContractsBoltExecutor#transformInput() method.

 Transform the output either using the OOP way - deriving from BaseContractsBoltExecutor:
 ```